3rd-Eden/node-hashring/README.md

   will be removed in the next minor version bump (1.1.0)
 - Added human readable configuration options instead of camelcase.
 This increases readablity of the module
+- CRC32 was removed as crypto engine because it was to unstable.